The Impressionist Revolution: Monet to Matisse from the Dallas Museum of Art

 The Impressionist Revolution: Monet to Matisse from the Dallas Museum of Art is made possible through the generosity of The Dana and Albert R. Broccoli Charitable Foundation, Manitou Fund — Nora McNeely Hurley and Michael Hurley, SBMA Ambassadors, and Geof and Laura Wyatt.

-Additional support is provided by Christine and Michael Holland, Carol and Michael Linn, Nancy and Doug Norberg; Richard and Melanie De Schutter, Kate Feldstein, Priscilla Gaines, Judith Little, Carol MacCorkle, Mimi Michaelis, Santa Barbara Beautiful, Beth and George Wood; Jane and Ken Anderson, Tracy and Michael Bollag, Jane Eagleton, Rosemary and Nicholas Mutton, Ruth & Joseph C. Reed Foundation for the Arts, Santa Ynez Band of Chumash Indians Foundation, Robert Swanson and Cynthia Shevlin Charitable Foundation, Susan and Bruce Worster, and Zegar Family Fund.
+Additional support is provided by Christine and Michael Holland, Carol and Michael Linn, Nancy and Doug Norberg; Richard and Melanie De Schutter, Kate Feldstein, Priscilla Gaines, Judith Little, Carol MacCorkle, Mimi Michaelis, Montecito Bank & Trust, Santa Barbara Beautiful, Beth and George Wood; Jane and Ken Anderson, Tracy and Michael Bollag, Jane Eagleton, Rosemary and Nicholas Mutton, Ruth & Joseph C. Reed Foundation for the Arts, Santa Ynez Band of Chumash Indians Foundation, Robert Swanson and Cynthia Shevlin Charitable Foundation, Susan and Bruce Worster, and Zegar Family Fund.

 - Galleries:Gail Wasserman and Family,McCormick,Von Romberg,Emmons,